OpenNebula/docs/source/management_and_operations/host_cluster_management/hosts.rst

 Hosts
 ================================================================================

-In order to use your existing physical nodes, you have to add them to the system as OpenNebula Hosts.
-To add a host only its hostname and type is needed.
+In order to use your existing physical nodes, you have to add them to OpenNebula as Hosts.
+To add a Host only its hostname and type is needed.

 .. warning:: Before adding a Linux host check that you can ssh to it without being prompt for a password.